cscart/docs/en/user_guide/addons/paypal_for_marketplaces/index.rst

    **Commission includes**—determines how the money from orders will be diverted to the marketplace owner.
 There are 2 ways:

-   * **Order commission**—when an order is paid, the commissions :doc:`specified via the Vendor Plans add-on </user_guide/users/vendors/manage_vendor_plans>` will be deposited in the marketplace owner's account automatically.
+   * **Order commission**—when an order is paid, the commissions :doc:`specified via the Vendor Plans add-on </user_guide/users/vendors/manage_vendor_plans>` will be deposited in the marketplace owner's account.
 The remaining money will be distributed among vendors, and completed :ref:`withdrawals <withdrawal>` will be created for vendors automatically.
 Any unpaid :ref:`payouts <payout>` (such as periodic fees for using vendor plans) will be ignored.

-   * **Order commission and unpaid payouts**—when an order is paid, the commissions :doc:`specified via the Vendor Plans add-on </user_guide/users/vendors/manage_vendor_plans>` will be deposited in the marketplace owner's account automatically.
+   * **Order commission and unpaid payouts**—when an order is paid, the commissions :doc:`specified via the Vendor Plans add-on </user_guide/users/vendors/manage_vendor_plans>` will be deposited in the marketplace owner's account.

      If a vendor owes the marketplace a certain sum (for example, an unpaid periodic fee), that sum will be taken from the vendor's share in the order and diverted to the marketplace owner's account as well.